kovidgoyal/calibre/manual/gui.rst

 Temporarily marking books
 ----------------------------

 You can temporarily mark arbitrary sets of books.
 Marked books will have a pin on them and can be found with the search ``marked:true``.
-To mark a book press :kbd:`Ctrl+m` or go to :guilabel:`Preferences->Toolbars & menus` and add the :guilabel:`Mark books` button to the main toolbar.
+To mark a book press :kbd:`Ctrl+M` or go to :guilabel:`Preferences->Toolbars & menus` and add the :guilabel:`Mark books` button to the main toolbar.

 You can mark books with a specific text label by right clicking the :guilabel:`Mark books` button and choosing :guilabel:`Mark books with text label`.
 Books marked with text labels can later be found using the search ``marked:"=the-text-you-entered"``.